r-lib/webfakes/README.md

 ## Code of Conduct

-Please note that the fs project is released with a [Contributor Code of Conduct](https://webfakes.r-lib.org/dev/CODE_OF_CONDUCT.html).
+Please note that the webfakes project is released with a [Contributor Code of Conduct](https://webfakes.r-lib.org/dev/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.